-8.61 The DfT Air Accidents Investigation Branch (AAIB) must be informed of any aircraft accident or serious incident by the quickest means of
+- 8.56 The DfT Air Accidents Investigation Branch (AAIB) must be informed of any aircraft accident or serious incident by the quickest means of communication available.

-- communication available.
 The AAIB 24 hour reporting line number is 01252 512299.
-The Police must also be notified. - A accident or serious incident involving a military aircraft at any Flying Display must be reported immediately to the MOD Deputy Chief of the Defence Staff Duty Officer via telephone on 030 6788 8938.
+The Police must also be notified. - 8.57 An accident or serious incident involving a military aircraft must be reported immediately to the MOD Deputy Chief of the Defence Staff Duty Officer via telephone on 030 6788 8938.
 Further details may be available in the military Operation Order, if one has been issued.